cambridge-cares/TheWorldAvatar/Agents/AccessAgent/README.md

 ### 2.2 Stack Deployment

-When this agent should be deploy on The World Avatar stack, execute the following steps:
+In order to deploy this agent as part of a stack, execute the following steps:

 - In the `./access-agent-dev-stack/access-agent.json` file , adjust the image version (if applicable). `REPLACE` the `<STACK NAME>` placeholder in the environment variables with the name of your stack.
 Doing so will ensure the routing information is uploaded to the `storerouter` and `storerouterrdb` namespaces for the SPARQL and RDB routing information respectively.
 - Copy the `access-agent.json` file into the `inputs/config` folder of the stack manager.